Krypton3/Krypton3/README.md

 ## Hi

-I am currently engaged in a personalized development project utilizing FastAPI, the Next.js React framework, Spring Boot, a relational database, and a Jenkins CI/CD pipeline on AWS.
+I am currently engaged in a personalized development project utilizing FastAPI, the Next.js React Framework, Spring Boot, a Relational Database, and a Jenkins CI/CD pipeline on AWS.

 Previously, I have worked as a:
 - Sandvine: Software Engineer & Software Engineer II >> Python, GoLang, Advanced SQL, and Machine Learning